EOR

 Gloroots is an Employer of Record and global hiring platform built for companies that treat international expansion as a compliance and execution challenge, not just a vendor selection exercise.

 Gloroots also supports companies from the hiring stage through ongoing employment.
-Recruitment services are available in select markets, and the platform is designed to connect hiring, onboarding, and EOR into one workflow, reducing handoffs and delays.
+Recruitment services are available in select markets.

 By pairing self-serve tools with dedicated human support and transparent, country-specific pricing, Gloroots gives startups and mid-market teams a more predictable way to build and manage global teams.